Following a propeller strike with damage to the propeller it is imperative that checks

 The following checks are made during a shock load check:

-Propeller shaft and hub is tested for cracks and run out
+Propeller shaft, hub and gears tested for cracks and run out

 Gearbox casing in testing for cracks around the main bearing